Clothes Dryer Vent Safety & Installation Tips

 Termination of dryer venting must be to the exterior with a proper hood or roof cap equipped with a backdraft damper.
-Small orifice metal screening should not be part of the hood or roof cap as this will catch lint and block the opening.
+Small orifice metal screening should not be part of the hood or roof cap, as this will catch lint and block the opening.
 The hood opening should point down and exhibit 12 inches of clearance between the bottom of the hood and the ground or obstructions.

 Clothes Dryer Vent Safety begins with routine maintenance.
 And YOU NEED IT!

-Because backpressure in the clothes dryer exhaust vent pipe will buildup over time.
+Because backpressure in the clothes dryer exhaust vent pipe will build up over time.

-Additionally, Plastic Flex Duct, a spring wire covered with plastic, should be replaced!
+Additionally, the Plastic Flex Duct, a spring wire covered with plastic, should be replaced!
 I’ve seen this material used in older homes.

 Furthermore, there’s a variety of materials that I’ve observed that present a safety hazard in your home.